nwbauer/sleepy-set-timeout-experiment/README.md

 >>> node -v
 v9.5.0
 ```
-Running this test on a Windows 10 machine under the 'Windows Subsystem for Linux' shell has shown that thesetTimeout does in fact trigger close to the computer's wake event.
+Running this test on a Windows 10 machine under the 'Windows Subsystem for Linux' shell has shown that the `setTimeout` does in fact trigger close to the computer's wake event.
 So the setTimeout is does not trigger during sleep, but it will trigger soon after the wake event.

 Interestingly, the Windows browsers also seem to exhibit the same behavior of triggering just after wake, implying that the behavior connected to the underlying OS.